GaoYi439/GDF/README.md

 # GDF
-[IJCAI'23] Unbiased Risk Estimator to Multi-Labeled Complementary Label Learning
+[IJCAI'23] Unbiased Risk Estimator to Multi-Labeled Complementary Label Learning (the appendix is shown in the .pdf file)

 This code gives the implementation  of the paper "Unbiased Risk Estimator to Multi-Labeled Complementary Label Learning".